A Multi-Physics Eulerian Framework for Long-Term Contrail Evolution

 \subsection{Vertical Evolution of Contrail Plume}

 In this section, we present simulation results for an initial Gaussian plume in 3D.
 The initial plume follows the Gaussian distribution given in Sec.~\ref{sec5}.
 At the reference altitude $z_\text{ref}=0$, the temperature is $T=212.15\,\text{K}$, and the initial ice supersaturation $s_i$ peaks at about $17\%$.
-The ice crystals are initially spherical with a radius of $1\,\mu\text{m}$, i.e., $\phi(z,0)=1$.
-The number of vertical grids is varied until suitable numerical convergence is achieved.
-In this respect, the $z$-domain from $1000$ to $-2500$ meters is discretized into $2000$ grids (giving a resolution of $1.75$ meters), at which point we found that the solutions converge.
+The ice crystals are initially spherical with a radius of $1\,\mu\text{m}$, i.e., $\phi(z,0)=1$. \\